-Guest Post by: Peter Hamilton - Documentary & TV Business Consultant
+Guest Post by: Peter Hamilton, Documentary Business Strategist

 The demand for unscripted/documentary content is growing every day.
 It's estimated that by 2025 Netflix will spend $1.1 billion per year on documentary programming.